A Book A Week Programme Over 3s

 The doorbell rings just as Sophie and her mummy are sitting down to tea.
 Who could it possibly be?
 What they certainly don’t expect to see at the door is a big, furry, stripy orange tiger!

-This story is read alongside learning about Spring.
+This story is read alongside learning to follow instructions.

 June